LLNL/gitlab-runner-auth/README.md

 # Gitlab Runner Registration

+## Overview

-This script is made to run in the `ExecStartPre` section of the `systemd` service file for the Gitlab runner.
-This reduces the complexity of using the standard runner registration process that would ordinarily clobber any of our custom runner config.
+This script will be run as part of the `ExecStartPre` script in the `systemd` service file for the Gitlab runners.
+The net effect is that restarting a runner will reconcile any authentication issues.

+When a host is first set to house a runner, both a shell and batch runner will be created, their config (an id and token) will be written to a json file.

+Subsequent script runs will check the validity of the existing tokens in said json file and update them by deleting the current runner and re-registering them (both shell and batch).

+In either case, if there are changes to the batch or shell tokens, they will then be rewritten to the config.toml file that the runner binary uses to connect to Gitlab.

 ## Testing